 Some countries, particularly Australia, are quite stringent and will only accept proof of name change documents issued by their local authority.
-Usually this cannot be overruled, however if you can prove your name in the UK has been changed for a number of years, and that you have been known by only that name and you are not planning on residing outside the UK again, you may be able to request an exception.
+Usually, this cannot be overruled, however, if you can prove your name in the UK has been changed for a number of years, that you have been known by only that name and you are not planning on residing outside the UK again, your application may be accepted.
 It is at the passport office’s discretion if they will accept foreign name change documents where they have communicated otherwise.
 You may just have to go through the process of filing a legal change of name in a second country.

 Some countries allow you to legally change names while living abroad.
-For example, if you are an Australian citizen, living abroad, you can only change names from abroad if you were born in Australia.
-Australian citizens born overseas will need to reside in Australia for a minimum period of time before making an application to change their name in Australia.
+For example, if you are an Australian citizen living in the UK, you can only apply for a legal name change with an Australian Births Deaths and Marriages registry if you were born in that state.
+Australian citizens born overseas will need to reside in Australia for a minimum period before making an application to legally change their name in Australia.
 You can Google legal name change for your country to get more information or ask the office issuing your foreign passport for more information.

 What else should I consider?

 While it may be inconvenient, you may have to lodge a legal name change in both countries.
 Often this can be done from overseas.
 While it takes time and costs some money, it may be worth saving the hassle that can come from having 2 different names.